malkamius/MicrosoftPhiClient/README.md

  Connect to a Flask server and submit LLM Requests

 # Dependencies
- You may need to install the cude framework from https://developer.nvidia.com/cuda-downloads?target_os=Windows
+ You may need to install the cuda framework from https://developer.nvidia.com/cuda-downloads?target_os=Windows
 # Python environment
 Create a virtual environment (optional but recommended):